wfalcon0x/sealion/README.md

 # sealion-walk

 Flow Cadence AST walker module for cadence compatible trees.
-The solution is based on [https://github.com/acornjs/acorn/tree/master/acorn-walk acorn-walk], with the aim of providing a similar API.
+The solution is based on [acorn-walk](https://github.com/acornjs/acorn/tree/master/acorn-walk ), with the aim of providing a similar API.

 ## Development